pranjalsingh03/Ruby-lern/Operators/README.md

     b = 20

     c = 30

 This may be more quickly declared using parallel assignment −

     a, b, c = 10, 20, 30

+Parallel assignment is also useful for swapping the values held in two variables −

+    a, b = b, c